SukramJ/homematicip_local_climate_schedule_card/README.md

 ## Device Support

-This card supports all HomematicIP thermostats with schedule support Homematic device with schedule support and more than one profile.
-HM-CC-RT-DN is only supported over thermostat group.
+This card supports all HomematicIP thermostats and Homematic devices with schedule support and more than one profile.
+HM-CC-RT-DN is only supported via thermostat group.

 ## Configuration